FireballDWF/eks-with-nodes-on-outpost/README.md

 2. Nodes in your Node Groups are subject to the same AMI limitations referenced above, thus can't use Bottlerocket or any other AMI composed of more than 1 snapshot.
 This example currently uses an EKS-Optimized AmazonLinux2 AMI

+3. The subnets created on the Outposts Server leveraging terraform do not yet automatically configure the subnets to support the [LNI feature of Servers](https://docs.aws.amazon.com/outposts/latest/server-userguide/local-network-interface.html).
+The missing step is documented at [Enable local network interfaces of Outpost subnets](https://docs.aws.amazon.com/outposts/latest/server-userguide/local-network-interface.html#enable-lni).
+A future enhancement to this repo may leverage a "local-exec" provisioner to execute the referenced awscli modify-subnet-attribute command.

+4. The nodes created do not yet have LNI's created/attached.
+Will need to refactor to create nodes via the module terraform-aws-eks, and following the example for customizing network_interfaces as seen in https://github.com/terraform-aws-modules/terraform-aws-eks/blob/v19.10.0/examples/self_managed_node_group/main.tf#L163

 ## (Very Limited) Testing

 1. Have not tested clusters running an actual workload.